 I will argue that there’s nothing to forgive since Lennon paid his creative audacity with his life.
 After all, it was religious fanatism the main motive behind John’s assassination a day like today in 1980.

 Can we accept different expressions of faith without demonizing those who believe in a different cosmology?
-John Lennon’s death wasn’t exactly God’s punishment, as some may affirm–but an act of intolerance.
+John Lennon’s death wasn’t exactly God’s punishment, but an act of intolerance.
 Even today, Christians love to loath Lennon for the words of his song Imagine: “Imagine there’s no heaven…”.
 However, the song was actually inspired by a Christian prayer book given to Lennon and Yoko Ono.
 Yoko would eventually be added in 2017 as a songwriter for the song that became John Lennon’s best-selling single of his solo career and a world anthem.
-It rejects religious and national division and describes a vision of a world of equality and unity, where we could “live as one.”
+It rejects religious and national division and describes a vision of a world of equality and unity, where we could all “live as one.”

 I personally can relate to Ringo Starr’s religious definition when he described himself as “a Christian/ Hindu with Buddhist tendencies.”
 As a Christian who has studied other religions, learning about India’s spirituality gave me the language and understanding to have a closer relationship with God.